 Detwiler is a founding member of Amorsima Trio, with whom she performs new works by living composers from around the world.
 Notably, the trio commissioned and premiered 21 miniatures in celebration of Beethoven's 250th anniversary in 2021 and received a Classical Commissioning Grant from Chamber Music America in 2022.
 They have served as ensemble-in-residence at the University of Louisville New Music Festival, Mise-en Music Festival, CEMICircles Festival, Electric Latex Festival, and the Tarrant County College Summer Composition workshop.
 An avid chamber musician, Detwiler has also performed with various other ensembles including Duo Chromatica, Sounds Modern, Ensemble Mise-en, NOVA Ensemble, ensemble75, NuAtmospheres, and the Arizona Contemporary Music Ensemble.
 Furthermore, she has led as concertmaster of the University of North Texas Symphony Orchestra, the University of North Texas Festival Orchestra, and the Arizona State University Orchestra.

-A dedicated teacher, Detwiler serves as Violin Teaching Fellow at the University of North Texas where she maintains a studio of private violin students and coaches chamber music ensembles.
-She also teaches at Tarleton State University as Adjunct Professor of Strings and is a faculty member at the Coppell Conservatory in Coppell, Texas.
-Additionally, she has taught for the non-profit String Project at Arizona State University as well as for the Tallahassee Youth Orchestra scholarship program.
+A dedicated and passionate teacher, Detwiler enjoys working with students of all ages and skill levels.
+During her graduate studies, she served as Violin Teaching Fellow at the University of North Texas, where she maintained a studio of undergraduate violin students and coached chamber music ensembles.
+She has also held teaching positions at Tarleton State University, Dallas College, Tarrant County College, and the Coppell Conservatory.
+Previously, she taught violin for the Arizona State University String Project and the Tallahassee Youth Orchestra scholarship program.